What Are Some Treatments for Stress?

 - Sound Therapy

-Biofeedback, which includes thermal, muscular and EEG (Neurofeedback), is akin to looking in a mirror that reflects your inner responses rather than your outer appearance.
-Ordinarily, you cannot influence your brain wave activity, because you have no information about it.
-However, when you can see instantaneous information about your brain function on a computer screen, you have the ability to positively influence that function.
+Biofeedback, which includes thermal, muscular and EEG (Neurofeedback), is like looking in a mirror and seeing the reflection of your inner responses rather than your outer appearance.
+Ordinarily, you cannot influence your brain wave activity because you have no information about it.
+However, when you can see real time information about your brain function on a computer screen, you then can influence that function in a positive way.

-Another electrical Biofeedback method that was also developed in Russia during the 1950s is Cranial Electro Stimulation (CES).
-From this technology there has been double blind clinical trials, proving it effective in treating anxiety, insomnia, and depression.
-It is also a registered FDA medical device for alleviating said symptoms, and it is effective for chronic pain.
+Another Biofeedback method was developed in Russia during the 1950s is Cranial Electro Stimulation (CES).
+Through double blind clinical trials this technology has proven effective in treating stress, anxiety, insomnia, and depression.
+It is a registered FDA medical device for alleviating the symptoms of these conditions, and it is effective for chronic pain.

-The use of Neurofeedback with talk therapy, in conjunction with many of the other internal and external modalities presented, can help to alleviate anxiety.
+All of these forms of neurofeedback are specifically designed to ease anxiety, though the number of sessions of treatment will depend on the specific cause.
+Using Neurofeedback and talk therapy, in conjunction with many of the other internal and external methods shown, anxiety can be eased.
 Both Dr. Diane® and Paul Soper provide Neurofeedback as part of the Brain Health Expert Team.